Skip to content

 Filtering events

-Filtering is server-side — the messenger only sends events that match your ?types= and ?address= filters:
+Filtering is server-side — the messenger only emits events that match the ?types= and ?address= filters:

 # Every block as it lands